lotfy24/Spartan6-DSP48A1-Slice/README.md

 This project implements the **DSP48A1 slice** of the Xilinx Spartan-6 FPGA in **Verilog HDL**, including all functional paths such as the pre-adder/subtracter, multiplier, and post-adder/subtracter.
 A **self-checking directed testbench** is provided to verify the design using automated expected value comparison.

-The design follows the architectural specifications from the [Xilinx DSP48A1 User Guide (UG389)](https://www.xilinx.com/support/documentation/user_guides/ug389.pdf) and includes a `.do` script for automated simulation in QuestaSim.

 ---

 ## ✨ Features